KevinIssaDev/AppInfo/README.md

 ```
  Usage: python AppInfo.py [-h]

  -l, --list    List all installed applications.
  -a, --all    Print information of all installed applications.
  -i, --info    Print information of specified application.
+ -g, --get-key    Print the value of specified key from specified application's Info.plist.
+ -ga, --get-all    List all keys in specified application's Info.plist.
  -b, --bundle-id    Copy the specified application's Bundle Identifier to your clipboard.
--p, --patch-ios 	Modify the specified application's MinimumOSVersion to specified iOS.
  -h, --help    Print this message.